← Back

 Born: 1986-08-29 • The Bronx, New York, USA

 Born and raised in New York City, Michele is of Italian and Sephardic Jewish descent.
-She began her career as a child actress on Broadway, appearing in productions of Les Misérables (1995–1996), Ragtime (1997–1999), Fiddler on the Roof (2004–2005), and Spring Awakening (2006–2008).
+She began performing professionally as a child actress on Broadway, appearing in productions of Les Misérables, Ragtime, Fiddler on the Roof, and later originating the role of Wendla Bergmann in Spring Awakening alongside Jonathan Groff.

-Michele made her feature film debut in New Year’s Eve (2011) and signed with Columbia Records in 2012.
-She released her debut single, “Cannonball,” in 2013, followed by her first studio album Louder (2014), which debuted at number 4 on the Billboard 200.
-Her subsequent albums include Places (2017), Christmas in the City (2019), and Forever (2021).
-Known for her expressive, Broadway-trained voice and emotional delivery, Michele has been praised for her ability to blend theatrical performance with contemporary pop sensibilities.
-She has also authored two books: Brunette Ambition (2014) and You First: Journal Your Way to Your Best Life (2015).
+Following the success of Glee, Michele expanded into film and music.
+She made her feature film debut in New Year's Eve and signed with Columbia Records in 2012.
+Her debut single, Cannonball, was released in 2013, followed by her first studio album Louder (2014), which debuted at number four on the Billboard 200.
+She later released the albums Places (2017), Christmas in the City (2019), and Forever (2021).
+Her music combines Broadway theatricality with contemporary pop influences and is often noted for its vocal intensity and emotional delivery.

 Filmography